External trade in services

 0.4 Purpose and history

 Users are the public sector, international organizations, private companies, embassies, the media and the public, who use the data for various purposes, including economic and market research.
 The difference between import and export of services shows the balance of trade in services, which is a good indicator of the nation's economic situation.
-Figures on external trade are used in the calculation of current account, balance of payment and national accounts, as well as giving information on domestic demand and demand from abroad.
+Figures on external trade are used in the calculation of current account, balance of payment and national accounts, as well as giving information on domestic demand and demand from abroad.0.6 Sources

 Information on external trade in services is based on surveying enterprises, municipalities and government agencies yearly and quarterly.
 All companies that are defined as large enterprises in the sampling frame, about 100, are surveyed quarterly about their trade in services to and from abroad in the current year.
 Sample of about 700 small and medium sized enterprises are sampled from the population of small and medium sized enterprises.
 Small and medium sized enterprises, municipalities and government agencies are surveyed about the external trade in services to and from abroad during last year and the information are used to estimate for their activities in the current year.
+The sampling frame is based on information from the Settlement system of the Central Bank and on information from VAT reports and survey data.

 Other sources of information are retrieved from credit card transactions.
 Assessment of student expenses and medical trips are based on information from the Icelandic Student Loan Fund, Icelandic Health Insurance and the number of foreign exchange students in local universities.
 Information on travel services are based on credit card transactions and information about buying and selling of banknotes from the Central bank and information from the enterprises.
 Import and export of FISIM is provided by National accounts and public finance department of Statistics Iceland.
 Foreign and domestic expenditure of embassies in Iceland and abroad are estimated from data on the number of employees obtained from the Ministry of Foreign Affairs and information from the house hold survey of Statistics Iceland.